In this guide we’ll look at the best hacksaws.

 This professional hacksaw is very sturdy and well made, yet still lightweight and comfortable to use.
-The 125kg blade tension means this hacksaw is up to the toughest jobs and cuts a straight line very time.
-The blade can be set at 90 and 180 degrees.
-The saw comes with one blade and takes a standard 12 inch (300mm) blade.
-The blades are easy to change and tension.
+The 125 kg blade tension means this hacksaw is up to the toughest of jobs and cuts a straight line every time.
+The 12″ blade can be set at 90 and 180 degrees and it is easy to change and tension.

-The saw has a comfortable soft grip handle as well as a soft grip at the end of the saw to facilitate two handed use.
+The Irwin hacksaw has a comfortable soft grip handle as well as a soft grip at the end of the saw to facilitate two handed use.
 It also has on board blade storage so spare blades are always handy.

-This is a great quality saw that is up to tough tasks and offers great value for money.
+This is a great quality hacksaw that is up to tough tasks and offers great value for money.